Welcome to Washington Heights & Inwood

 Come and see Northern Manhattan with over 600 acres of parkland, majestic views of the Hudson and Palisades, museums of international fame, and a neighborhood rich in history and ethnic diversity.

-Once, only Indians inhabited this magnificent wilderness of hills and valleys situated on cliffs sloping down to great two rivers-the Hudson on the west, and the Harlem on the east.
-The sale of Manhattan Island in 1626 by the Indians took place at an Indian settlement in Inwood Hill Park.
+Once, only Indians inhabited this magnificent wilderness of hills and valleys on cliffs sloping down to two great rivers—the Hudson on the west and the Harlem on the east.
+In 1626, the Indians sold Manhattan Island to the colonists at an Indian settlement in Inwood Hill Park.
 Nearly half a century later, the colonists forced the Indians to leave, turning the rich soil into farms.

-The most famous is Dyckman Farmhouse, built-in 1748 by William Dyckman, a member of the Dutch Family who owned much of upper Manhattan.
-Located on the lowlands of Inwood on a 300-acre farm, the house was burned b the British during the revolution and rebuilt in 1783.
+The most famous is Dyckman Farmhouse, built in 1748 by William Dyckman, a member of the Dutch Family who owned much of upper Manhattan.
+Located on the lowlands of Inwood on a 300-acre farm, the British burned the house during the revolution and rebuilt in 1783.
 With the influx of the British, the farmlands acquired an air of elegance.
 Colonel Roger Morris, a Tory, purchased a 100-acre farm in Harlem Heights, transforming it into a summer residence.
-Mount Morris, built between 1765 and 1768, contained a Georgian Colonial mansion, a formal garden, barn, and coach house.
+Mount Morris, built between 1765 and 1768, contained a Georgian Colonial mansion, a formal garden, a barn, and a coach house.

 Trinity Cemetery